Updated May 09, 2019

 National Cancer Advisory Board (NCAB) Approval

 The NCAB is the final step in the peer review process.
 The NCAB may concur with all peer review recommendations, ask for re-review, or make some other recommendations.
 NCAB approval must precede funding.

 The determination of whether a cancer center will be designated as “comprehensive” by the NCI is determined by whether the center fulfills the broad scientific and other requirements for comprehensiveness as described in other components of the application.
 In consortium centers, a comprehensive designation may be based on research in the primary institution alone, or on supplemental strengths of the research in all consortium institutions.

 If an NCI-designated Comprehensive Cancer Center’s competing renewal application meets the scientific standards for comprehensive recognition from the NCI Subcommittee-A, but is voted an overall impact score that does not merit funding, the center may retain the NCI comprehensive designation only for as long as the NCI maintains the “active” status of the CCSG through administrative actions.

 PEER RE-EVALUATION OF THE PROTOCOL REVIEW AND MONITORING SYSTEM

-If the PRMS is disapproved, institutional protocols that have not been peer-reviewed by approved funding agencies or mechanisms may not use CCSG-supported shared resources, the Clinical Protocol and Data Management component, or Early Phase Clinical Research Support funds.
-Additionally, the Center may not use CCSG funding for Early Phase Clinical Research Support until the PRMS has been re-evaluated and approved.
+If the PRMS is disapproved, institutional protocols that have not been peer-reviewed by approved funding agencies or mechanisms may not use CCSG-supported shared resources, the Clinical Protocol and Data Management component, or Early Phase Clinical Research Studies supported by CCSG Developmental Funds category.
+Additionally, the Center may not use CCSG funding for Early Phase Clinical Research Studies until the PRMS has been re-evaluated and approved.
 The PRMS must continue to operate under institutional funds until approval is obtained.